How to Make Money as an Artist (Even If You’re Just Starting Out)

-My Journey: From Doodling to Earning
+🎨 My Journey: From Doodling to a Career in Art

 1. Private Commissions

-2. Print on Demand (POD)
+2. Print-on-Demand (POD)

 3. In-Person Workshops